for their percentage? can they enhance or hinder your career and creativity? agents

 After graduating she approached various galleries and worked hard promoting herself,

-she says is the best advice she could give me.
+which she says is the best advice she could give me.
 She also has had work exhibited

 in America, which was all done purely through the internet and without an agent.